bondress/alx-system_engineering-devops/0x01-shell_permissions/README.md

 10-mirror_permissions contains a script that sets the mode of the file 'hello' to the same as 'olleh's mode.
 Both files are in the working directory.

 11-directories_permissions contains a script that adds execute permission to all subdirectories of the **current directory** for the owner, the group owner and all other users.

+12-directory_permissions contains a script that creates a directory called 'my_dir' with permissions 751 in the working directory.